 The main establishment of a data processor is the member state where the processor’s central administrative functions are located.
 Alternatively, it is the member state where the main data processing activities take place.

 Cross-border processing is data processing by controllers or processors who are established in more than one EU member state.
 It is also processing by controllers or processors who have a single establishment (remember, located in only one EU member state) but their data subjects are located in multiple member states.

 I would have assumed that cross-border processing is very common.
 Most companies have an online presence and would deal with data subjects in multiple member states.
 But actually, the number of SME companies who fall into this category is smaller than you would expect.
 According to the European Digital Single Market initiative only 7% of SMEs sell cross-border in the EU.

-Data subjects have right to access their personal data, right to rectify inaccuracies, right to request erasure, right to restriction of processing, right to data portability and right to object to processing of their personal data.
+Data subjects have the right to access their personal data, the right to rectify inaccuracies, the right to request erasure, the right to restriction of processing, the right to data portability and the right to object to the processing of their personal data.
 It is the responsibility of the data controller to ensure the rights of the data subject are observed.

 … and for Supervisory Authorities(SAs)?